publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch98/schIII/m__us_usc_t15_s7241.md

     (c) __Deadline__

-        The rules required by subsection (a) of this section shall be effective not later than 30 days after July 30, 2002.
+        The rules required by subsection (a) shall be effective not later than 30 days after July 30, 2002.

 ([Pub.
 L. 107–204, title III, § 302][/us/pl/107/204/s302], July 30, 2002, [116 Stat.
 777][/us/stat/116/777].)